 Helene Langevin, M.D.

 Helene Langevin, M.D., was sworn in as Director of the National Center for Complementary and Integrative Health (NCCIH) on November 26, 2018.
-Prior to her arrival, she worked at the Osher Center for Integrative Medicine, jointly based at Brigham and Women's Hospital and Harvard Medical School, Boston.
+Prior to coming to the National Institutes of Health (NIH), she worked at the Osher Center for Integrative Medicine, jointly based at Brigham and Women's Hospital and Harvard Medical School, Boston.
 Dr. Langevin served as director of the Osher Center and professor-in-residence of medicine at Harvard Medical School since 2012.
-She also previously served as professor of neurological sciences at the University of Vermont Larner College of Medicine, Burlington.
+She also previously served as professor of neurological sciences at the University of Vermont Larner College of Medicine, Burlington, Vermont.

 As the principal investigator of several NIH-funded studies, Dr. Langevin’s research interests have centered around the role of connective tissue in chronic musculoskeletal pain and the mechanisms of acupuncture, manual, and movement-based therapies.
 Her more recent work has focused on the effects of stretching on inflammation resolution mechanisms within connective tissue.
 She has authored more than 70 original scientific papers and is a fellow of the American College of Physicians.